See below for some basic information to get you started: opening hours and admissions policy; registration; fire and

 - Opening hours and admissions policy

-The main entrance to the Richard Powell Library is via the Blundell Terrace fire door, entering the Library on the Ground Floor.
+The main entrance to the Richard Powell Library is via the foyer of Garden Court, entering the Library on the Ground Floor.
 The floor above, one storey higher than the Ground Floor, is the First Floor.

 Alumni, members of other Colleges within the University, and all external visitors, should apply for admission by contacting Library staff in advance.

 The Library is usually staffed 8.30am - 1.00pm and 1.30pm - 5.00pm, Monday to Friday throughout term and vacation.
 The Library closes completely for three days over the Christmas period, and again over the New Year, when the College is closed, and access is not allowed.
 At any time, staffing may be affected by meetings, training courses, annual leave, sickness absence and other factors, so users who need to be certain of staff help, eg students with a crucial deadline or visitors making a special journey, are recommended to contact Library staff in advance.

 Parts of the Library are accessible to wheelchair users at all times, and there is ramped access into the building.
 Users with special access needs are recommended to contact the Librarian in advance of their first visit.
 It may be possible to arrange full independent access to both floors of the Library for users with disabilities, but again this should be discussed in advance.